ABaldwinHunter/Meditation-Trainer/README.md

 In order to display the count up, and to store the lengths of time look into JavaSccript’s built-in `new Date()` and `setInterval`.

-You can hard code the number of breath cycles until a game ends for now, but use a “constant” (JavaScript doesn’t have real constants).
+You can hard code the number of breath cycles until a game ends for now, but use a constant.

 ### Release 2: Add client side stats to your interface